oscarcenteno/api-server-sim/readme.md

 * Make your test automation aware of external dependencies:
   * Spy on calls made
   * Spy on emails sent
-* Videos with advice on designing a testable backend system and how the Simulator can
+* Videos with advice on designing a testable backend system and how the Simulator can improve the reliability of a test automation strategy.